Collection Development Policy Guidelines

 The collection supports the broad instructional and research needs of students and faculty in all major areas of religion.
 There is strong interdisciplinary interest in religion by other departments in the humanities and social sciences.

-Almost everything acquired for religion is maintained in Baker Library, and almost all of it falls into the Library of Congress BL to BX classification.
-The majority of holdings from pre-1964 is in the Dartmouth Classification R-RZ.
-There is overlap with the Dana Biomedical Library for some aspects of ethics.
-Within Baker there is overlap with the social sciences, especially anthropology and sociology.
-Much of the literature on Pre-Columbian and Asian religions is produced by anthropologists, and as such, is collected by the selector for that area.
+The Library collects publications on the academic study of religion.
+Major works in theology across all religions are collected selectively.
+Pastoral and devotional works are excluded except in rare circumstances.
+Almost everything acquired for religion is maintained in Baker Berry Library, and almost all of it falls into the Library of Congress BL to BX classification.
+The majority of holdings from pre-1964 is in the Dartmouth Classification R-RZ and is in the Library Depository.
+There is overlap with the Dana Biomedical Library for some aspects of bioethics.
+Within Baker Berry there is significant overlap with the social sciences, especially anthropology and sociology.
+As a general rule, materials outside the BL-BX classification are collected by the selectors for those areas.
 Overlaps also exist with policy studies, philosophy, psychology, language and literature, and classical studies.

 Publication in religion is almost entirely in books and serials.
-In addition to primary sources, bibliographies, biographies, and histories relating to the study of religion are extensively collected.
+In addition to primary sources, biographies and histories relating to the study of religion are collected extensively.
 Apart from the language limitations cited above, there is little material related to religion that is excluded.
-Pastoral and devotional works, although excluded from the research collection, are being acquired by the Dana Biomedical Library for the hospital's pastoral counseling program.